pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 ## Review of published evidence

-Interventions delivered in hospital inpatient settings employed 29 out of a total of 93 behaviour change techniques (BCTs), highlighting that many <abbr title="behaviour change techniques">BCT</abbr>s are not used at all.
+Interventions delivered in hospital inpatient settings employed 29 out of a total of 93 behaviour change techniques (<abbr title="behaviour change techniques">BCT</abbr>s), highlighting that many <abbr title="behaviour change techniques">BCT</abbr>s are not used at all.

 The average number of <abbr title="behaviour change techniques">BCT</abbr>s in each intervention was 4.5, showing that interventions are designed as a complex combination of techniques.